mozfr/transvision/README.md

 * PHP >= 5.6 with the following extensions:
  * php5-intl for the transliteration feature
  * php-mbstring for multibyte string functions
- * php5-xsl and GraphViz packages for generating the documentation with [phpDocumentor][]
 * Composer (Dependency Manager for PHP, https://getcomposer.org/)
 * Mercurial, Git to check out data sources (only for a Full installation for production)
 * Apache with `mod_rewrite` activated